DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 48 - 09.04.2025.md

 **Initiative**:

 **START HERE**
+> Drowned not in water, but in forgetting.
+> In the stillness, something wakes that should not.
+> Light recoils from that which walks again.
+> Flesh remembers, even when the soul forgets.
+> Even mercy may sour when bound in shadow.
+> Should one rise, let them never look back.

 > Death is not a gate, but a leash.
 > In love, there is power — and in power, ruin.
 > Life was not restored; it was rewritten.